open-telemetry/oteps/text/profiles/0212-profiling-vision.md

 ## Making a well-rounded observability suite by adding profiling

 Currently Logs, Metrics, and Traces are widely accepted as the main “pillars” of observability, each providing a different set of data from which a user can query to answer questions about their system/application.
-However, to limit observability, arbitrarily, to three pillars does a disservice to main goal of observability.

 Profiling data can help further this goal by answering certain questions about a system or application which logs, metrics, and traces are less equipped to answer.
-We aim to facilitate implementations capable of best-in-class support for collecting , processing, and transporting this profiling data.
+We aim to facilitate implementations capable of best-in-class support for collecting, processing, and transporting this profiling data.

 Our goals for profiling align with those of OpenTelemetry as a whole: